 “That’s because it wasn’t a big deal, OK!”
 Henry shouted in defense.
 TOO defensively, if you ask me.

 “No, it just doesn’t add up,” I said, watching to make sure he didn’t rear-end any cars on the way home.
-He’s getting super bad at breaking for red lights these days.
+He’s getting super bad at braking for red lights these days.
 “Maybe if you hadn’t gone AWOL in the SERVICE, I’d buy it,” I added.

 And then he did the I’M DONE HERE silent lip movement.